International Association of Women Police: History

 The International Policewomen's Association was founded in 1915.
 Alice Stebbins Wells, one of the first policewoman in the United States, was appointed the association's first president.
 Its charter was adopted in 1916 in Washington, D.C.
-From 1919–1932, the president of the association was Mina Van Winkle.
+From 1919–1932, the president of the association was Mina Van Winkle, and Helen D. Pigeon was the association's executive secretary.
 After her death, the association dwindled.
 It was not until 1956 that the association was revived at a meeting of the Women Peace Officers of California, where it was renamed the International Association of Women Police.
 Lois Higgins, a veteran of the Chicago Police Department, was elected the association's president, and under her leadership the IAWP grew in strength and numbers.
 The organization fought discrimination against women in the police force and opposed separate women's bureaus within police departments.

 The Records of the International Association of Women Police are housed in the Lloyd Sealy Library Special Collections, John Jay College of Criminal Justice.